ImtiazVision/Java/Notes.md

 ```
   #### Method return values

 The type of value returned by a method must be specified in the method declaration.
+The type of the return value is indicated by the final word before the method name in the method declaration.
+As we can see, square returns a double, whereas isEven produces a boolean.
+Even if the method has no return value, the return type must be stated.

 ```
 class Sample {